Bulk Import#

 Note

-If you have file names that are the same, either rename the duplicates or upload the duplicates in a separate batch.
-Remember, the image names must correspond exactly to the "Encounter.MediaAsset" entries in your Wildbook Standard Format spreadsheet.
+Image file names must match the Encounter.MediaAsset fields in your Wildbook Standard Format spreadsheet (linked below).
 Special characters are removed from file names.
-(Recommendation: Remove special characters before uploading to check for potential collisions.
-Your file names should only include letters from the English alphabet, 0-9, period, and space.)
+Your file names should only include letters from the English alphabet, 0-9, period, and space.

-In the header of an Excel (.xlsx) file, create a column for each field you want to upload to Wildbook.
-See Fields Available for a list of supported fields.
-This must include at least:
+In an Excel (.xlsx) file, create a column for each field you want to upload to Wildbook.
+See Fields Available for a list of supported fields and their descriptions.
+This must include:

-1. Location Reference: Encounter.verbatimLocality, Encounter.locationID, and/or Encounter.decimalLatitude and Encounter.decimalLongitude
+1. Location: Encounter.verbatimLocality, Encounter.locationID, and/or Encounter.decimalLatitude and Encounter.decimalLongitude

 4. Taxonomy: Encounter.genus and Encounter.specificEpithet

-(Note: All other fields are optional.)
-Because this flow is only accessible to authorized users, the Encounters are uploaded as approved Encounters if Encounter.state is not otherwise set.
+All other fields are optional.
+Encounters are uploaded as approved Encounters if Encounter.state is not set.
 Here are important guidelines for preparing your spreadsheet:

 • Determine which columns you have data for (see Fields Available).
-It is OK to add, remove, and reorder columns as needed from the provided list.
-You can create your own version of our spreadsheet as long as you do not change the header names.
-Fields without data should be removed from your spreadsheet prior to importing it.
+You can add, remove, and reorder columns as needed from the Fields Available list.
+You can create your own version of our spreadsheet as long as you do not change the field names.
+Fields without data should be removed from your spreadsheet prior to import to prevent errors.

 • Verify the following fields match exactly with what exists in the system:

-• Encounter.locationID - Must match the location as shown in the Location ID menu of the Report an Encounter page (see known issue).
+• Encounter.locationID - Must match the location as shown in the Location ID drop-down menu of the Report an Encounter page.

-• Encounter.submitterID - Your Wildbook account’s username to ensure the encounter is credited to you.
+• Encounter.submitterID - Your Wildbook username to assign the encounter to you.
 This is case-sensitive and must match how it appears in your account page.

-• Encounter.mediaAsset0 - This is the exact file name of each image of the Encounter.
-Start numbering at 0, and for each additional image, increment by 1 (0, 1, 2, 3, etc.).
+• Encounter.mediaAsset0 - This is the exact file name of each image of the Encounter, including the file extention.
+Start numbering at 0 (such as Encounter.mediaAsset0), and for each additional image you add to the Encounter, increment by 1 (Encounter.mediaAsset0, Encounter.mediaAsset1, Encounter.mediaAsset2 etc.).

 Spreadsheet Templates by Use Case#